-While the U.S. Census Bureau (2004) provides transportation data on the transport of raw gypsum, WARM uses transportation data from use estimates provided by R. Master (personal communication, February 26, 2010) for raw gypsum because, among the estimates currently available, these appear to be the most recent and most relevant to the United States.
+While the U.S. Census Bureau (2004) provides transportation data on the transport of raw gypsum, WARM uses transportation data from use estimates provided by R. Master (2010) for raw gypsum because, among the estimates currently available, these appear to be the most recent and most relevant to the United States.
 EPA obtained transportation data on finished products from the Census Bureau (2004).
 The related GHG emissions are provided in Exhibit 6-10.